We strongly discourage telephone prescription requests in the interest of good and safe medicine.

 Fees are set at the individual doctor’s discretion.

 The doctors at SBM inform patients of possible additional costs involved in their care.
 They will offer advice to the patient that further investigation may be required to ascertain the actual costs involved.
-This is relevant to referral to another Health Care Provider, investigations or medications.Please see below our list of fees applicable to all doctors:
+This is relevant to referral to another Health Care Provider, investigations or medications.Please see below our list of fees applicable to all doctors for Monday—Friday, Saturday fees are found on our Fees page:

 Heart Health Checks